Polly (Nirvana song): Reception

 "Polly" was ranked number 18 in NME's 2004 "Top 20 Nirvana Songs" list.
 In 2015, Rolling Stone ranked it number 29 in their ranking of 102 Nirvana songs, with Julianne Sheperd writing, "Though it's certainly not a protest song, it deftly delves into the mind of a sicko, like a succinct Henry: Portrait of a Serial Killer, and is an example of the thoughtful depths Cobain was willing to plumb."
-In 2019, it was ranked at number 14 in The Guardian's list of Nirvana's 20 greatest songs.
+In 2019, it was ranked at number 14 in The Guardian's list of "Nirvana's 20 greatest songs".
+In 2023, the A.V.
+Club ranked it at number 22 on their list of Nirvana's "30 best songs," with Stephen Thomas Erlewine calling it "a stark counterpoint to the fury of Nevermind" whose "stillness was spookier than the noise that surrounded it."

-According to Heavier than Heaven, American singer-songwriter Bob Dylan was impressed with "Polly" upon hearing the song while at a Nirvana concert, remarking of Cobain that "that kid has heart".
+According to Charles R. Cross's biography Heavier Than Heaven, American singer-songwriter Bob Dylan was impressed with "Polly" upon hearing the song while at a Nirvana concert, remarking of Cobain that "that kid has heart".

 American alternative rock musician Amanda Palmer, who covered "Polly" on the 2011 tribute album, Newermind, discussed the song in a 2011 Spin interview, saying, "It's entirely possible that the production on Nevermind is going to feel dated in 50 years, if it doesn't already.
 The mystery in the lyrics to a song like 'Polly' is so profound.
 People will always be trying to make sense of what the fuck exactly Kurt was singing about.
 That's what makes a song last".

 In popular culture

 The song appears as downloadable content in the video games Rock Band, Rock Band 2, Rock Band 3 and Rock Band 4.

+"Polly" was covered by producer Cain McKnight for the noteworthy charity album, ′Nirvana Reimagined as House and Techno′.

 Live promotional versions

 London Astoria version

-A live version of "Polly", recorded at the London Astoria on December 3, 1989, was released as a promotional single in 1996 to promote the live compilation From the Muddy Banks of the Wishkah, released in November 1996.
+A live version of "Polly", recorded at the London Astoria on December 3, 1989, was released in Australia as a promotional single in 1996 to promote the live compilation From the Muddy Banks of the Wishkah, released in November 1996.

 MTV Unplugged version

-The MTV Unplugged version of "Polly" was released as a promo single in 1994, the promote the album, MTV Unplugged in New York, released in November 1994.
+The MTV Unplugged version of "Polly" was released as a promo single in 1994, to promote the album, MTV Unplugged in New York, released in November 1994.
 The single received moderate airplay on American rock and alternative stations in 1994 and 1995.

 Video of the full MTV Unplugged performance was released on the MTV Unplugged in New York DVD in 2007.
 The DVD also featured footage of the band rehearsing "Polly" during the show's soundcheck as bonus material.